Trump-McConnell feud threatens Republicans’ path to power

 “There’s a lot of energy out there for something new,” McMullin said, while encouraging Trump to follow through with his threats of creating a Patriot Party.
 “Frankly, I would welcome him to start a new party and take his most loyal supporters with him.
 I think that would be a wonderful thing for the party and the country.”

-He has been banned from Facebook and Twitter for inciting violence, but on Wednesday, he broke his monthlong media blackout by giving his first interview since leaving the White House.
+He has been banned from Facebook and Twitter for inciting violence, but on Wednesday, he broke his monthlong silence, giving his first interviews since leaving the White House after the death of conservative commentator Rush Limbaugh.

-While his plans remain a work in progress, aides have been discussing his options and were creating what one former adviser described as a “political slash media enterprise” that would both help him promote Trump-allied candidates and provide a media platform that would allow him to speak directly to his supporters, instead of having to go through the mainstream media.
+On Newsmax, Trump said his team was still exploring its options for returning to social media and “negotiating with a number of people,” while still keeping the option of building his own platform on the table.

+“We’re looking at a lot of different things, but I really wanted to be somewhat quiet,” Trump said, sidestepping repeated questions about whether he intends to run again in 2024.

+“Too early to say,” he said, while acknowledging that he missed being president.

-Regardless of how he communicates with his loyalists, Trump made clear this week that he will not retire quietly.
+Still, Trump said that he has had no problem communicating when he wants to by issuing statements — and has made clear this week that he will not retire quietly.

 In Indiana, Richard Mourdock defeated six-term Sen. Richard Lugar in the 2012 primary, but he imploded after a debate in which he said pregnancy resulting from rape “is something that God intended.”
 In Missouri, Republican nominee Todd Akin lost after he insisted on a local talk show that women’s bodies have ways to avoid pregnancy in cases of “legitimate rape.”